Dodge Charger (1966): 1976

-The 1976 model year Charger range was expanded to four models; base, Charger Sport (formerly the Dodge Coronet 2-door model, which appeared for just the previous model year only), Charger SE, and the Charger Daytona.
-The base and Sport models used a different body than the SE and Daytona, and were essentially a re-badging of what had been the 1975 Dodge Coronet 2-door models — and available with a 225 CID Slant Six, which was not offered on the SE and Daytona.
-The Charger Daytona was introduced as an appearance package and was offered with either the 360 or 400 engine.
+The 1976 model year Charger range was expanded to four models: the base, Charger Sport (formerly the Dodge Coronet 2-door model, which appeared for just the previous model year only), Charger SE, and the Charger Daytona.
+The base and Sport models used a body different from the SE and Daytona.
+They were essentially a re-badging of what had been the 1975 Dodge Coronet 2-door models – and available with a 225 CID Slant Six, which was not offered on the SE and Daytona.
+The Charger Daytona was introduced as an appearance package with a 360 or 400 engine.
 Sales for 1976 increased slightly to 65,900 units.

 1977

-In 1977, the Charger Sport (which dated back to the former Coronet 2-door, which had appeared for only the 1975 model year only) and the base Charger were dropped as this body style became part of the newly named B-body Monaco line, and only the Charger SE and Charger Daytona were offered.
+In 1977, the Charger Sport (which dated back to the former Coronet 2-door, which had appeared for only the 1975 model year) and the base Charger were dropped as this body style became part of the newly named B-body Monaco line, and only the Charger SE and Charger Daytona were offered.
 Estimated production was 30,367 units.

 1978

 The 1978 model year was a carry-over and the final use of the B-Body.
 A total of 2,735 Chargers were produced.

-The Magnum replaced the Charger as Dodge's B-body personal luxury car and its sales increased.
+The Magnum replaced the Charger as Dodge's B-body personal luxury car, and its sales increased.